A Passionate Legal Advocate Striving to Bring Justice to All

 - Third refusal: Two-year driver’s license suspension

-In Texas, if you receive two or more DWI convictions within five years, you may have to install a special ignition switch that prevents your vehicle from being operated while you’re under the influence.
+In Texas, if you receive two or more DWI convictions within five years, you may have to install a special ignition interlock switch, at your own expense, that prevents your vehicle from being operated while you’re under the influence.

 Source: Texas Dept. of Transportation